 Part of the oldest and most biologically diverse forest system in North America, the landscape is composed of mature oak forest stands rising from prominent ridge tops, shrubby deciduous woods, and grand, vegetated ravines that clean and control the water levels of nearby creeks.

-It’s this rich forest habitat—and accompanying biodiversity—that the Conservancy seeks to protect over the coming years.
-But it’s not just biodiversity that’s caught the eye of the Conservancy; the 6,000 acres along Sunshine Ridge also happen to link the organization’s 14,000-acre Richard and Lucile Durrell Edge of Appalachia Preserve System with the 60,000-acre Shawnee State Forest, just some 2½ miles away at their closest points.
+It’s this rich forest habitat that the Conservancy seeks to protect as part of its "Sunshine Corridor" project.
+The area was selected as a priority for protection not only because of the remarkable biodiversity it harbors, but also because of its strategic location - the 6,000 acres along the corridor link the Conservancy's more than 19,000-acre Richard and Lucile Durrell Edge of Appalachia Preserve System with the 63,000-acre Shawnee State Forest, just some 2½ miles away at their closest points.

-“Development pressure is coming, and this forest is going to disappear,” Whan says of the urgent need to bridge the gap in protected areas.
-“We need to make sure that animals don’t get cut off from adjoining habitats, so that they can move around in search of food and shelter, and even adjust to temperature increases brought on by climate change.”
+While much of the Sunshine Corridor currently is sparsely populated, development pressures loom.
+By patchworking together protected areas, the Conservancy aims to ensure wildlife doesn't get cut off from adjoining habitats, so that they can move around in search of food and shelter, and even adjust to temperature increases brought on by climate change.

 In addition to development pressures, unsustainable timber harvesting also is a threat in the region.
 Properties within the project area contain varying stands of trees.
 Some show off mature oaks, while others sport mere saplings - the aftermath of a recent lumbering.

 You can be a part of protecting what will be the largest contiguously protected forestland in the state!
 Please give now and make a Pledge to the Edge today!